 Maintaining a separate business account is important for bookkeeping, as well as maintaining business protections like the limited liability offered by an LLC.

 These are some of the best online banks for small businesses.

-Novo is an online bank designed specifically for small businesses and freelancers.
-Novo has doesn’t have a minimum deposit requirement, but they ask for a deposit of $50 to unlock all the features.
+Novo is a fintech company designed specifically for small businesses and freelancers.
+Novo doesn’t have a minimum deposit requirement, but they ask for a deposit of $50 to unlock all the features.
 There are no monthly maintenance fees or minimum balances to meet once you open the account.
 Novo also offers powerful online banking features, such as integrating with digital wallets, easy international transfers, and mobile deposits.

 Novo customers also get valuable perks such as discounts or credits for popular services including Stripe, Google Cloud, and Salesforce.

 Where Novo falls short is in offering options for businesses that do much of their business using cash or checks.
-Because Novo is an online bank, you don’t have any way to deposit cash.
+Because Novo is a fintech company, you don’t have any way to deposit cash.
 You also don’t get a checkbook from Novo that you can use to pay vendors, forcing you to use electronic transfers to pay people.

 If you do most of your work online, this won’t be a problem, but if your small business is something like a coin-operated laundry, Novo probably isn’t the right choice for you.